obenland/wp-search-suggest/readme.txt

 == Frequently Asked Questions ==

 = The plugin doesn't work with my theme.
-What's wrong? = Make sure your theme's search input field has an `id="s"` and your form tag an `id="searchform"`, as in TwentyTen and TwentyEleven.
+What's wrong? = Make sure your theme's search input field has an `id="s"` and/or `name="s"` as in TwentyTen and TwentyEleven.
 It'll work fine then.

 == Screenshots ==